LukaszPasich/Cookable-MS3/README.md

 	- TEST 12.5 - _Cancel_ button cancels all changes and redirects user to the _Categories_ page - YES

 13. Sign up page:
-	- TEST 13.1 - _Sign up_ button appears faded out and is inactive when form first loaded - YES (apart from Safari web browser)
+	- TEST 13.1 - _Sign up_ button appears faded out and is inactive when form first loaded - YES (apart from Safari web browser), see [bugs not fixed](#bugs-not-fixed) section
 	- TEST 13.2 - _Username_ input space does not allow more than 15 characters - YES
 	- TEST 13.3 - _Username_ input space does not validate inputs with less than 5 characters, validation red (invalid) - YES
 	- TEST 13.4 - _Username_ input space does not validate inputs with non alphanumeric values, validation red (invalid) - YES